Count Tutu's Nathan Wright embarks on new solo project

 Wright spoke to the Tulsa World about the project and his first release, “Naturally Forgotten Theater.”

-TW: With the lyrics ‘circuit bend to info heaven,’ are you referring to the abundance of knowledge online that’s easy to get lost in?
+With the lyrics "circuit bend to info heaven," are you referring to the abundance of knowledge online that’s easy to get lost in?